Protecting Our People

 “There has to be a healthy respect between operations and safety professionals and for each other’s responsibilities.
 As safety professionals, we must constantly ask ourselves, ‘How can I better serve the crews in my area of responsibility?’”

 It’s a team-oriented mindset, one Kidd says he learned early on growing up in a family of athletes and then again serving in the 82nd Airborne Division of the U.S Army.
-He’s seen firsthand the role teamwork, commitment, and communication play in achieving a safe working environment, and it has played out again and again over his 30-year career.
+He’s seen first hand the role teamwork, commitment, and communication plays in achieving a safe working environment, and it has played out again and again over his 30-year career.

 “Whether you are on the ball field, jumping out of airplanes, or on a job site, success only happens when we work together.
 That’s what we do here at New River Electrical.”